Mass Hierarchy of Z(2) Monopoles: Introduction

 Topological monopoles, such as the 't Hooft-Polyakov monopole, mainly differ from Dirac's monopole due to the fact that they are extended solutions to the field equations in non-Abelian gauge field theories.
 These solutions arise in Yang-Mills-Higgs theories where the gauge group $G$ is spontaneously broken to a subgroup $G_0$ by a scalar field and the vacuum manifold exhibits a nontrivial second homotopy group $\pi_2(G/G_0)$.
 Each monopole emerging in this context belongs to a topological equivalence class, and different equivalence classes have a one-to-one correspondence with the elements of $\pi_2(G/G_0)$.
 These topological classes prevent a monopole from continuously deforming into another monopole of a different topological class.
 Although there is a vast literature on monopoles in Yang-Mills-Higgs theories, most of it concerns cases where the scalar field is in the adjoint representation of the gauge group and, therefore, the topological sectors form the group $\mathbb{Z}$.
 Much less is known when the scalar field is in representations other than the adjoint one and the second homotopy group is the cyclic group $\mathbb Z_n$, in which case one obtains the so-called $\mathbb{Z}_n$ monopoles \cite{Weinberg1983, BL1988}.
 In particular, in $SU(n)$ Yang-Mills-Higgs theory, spontaneously broken to $SO(n)$ by a scalar field in the symmetric part of the $n\times n$ representation, one has the topological condition for $\mathbb Z_2$ monopoles \cite{KL2010, KL2013}.

 In this work, our aim is to further investigate the properties of $\mathbb Z_2$ monopoles arising from different embeddings.
 We consider a Yang-Mills-Higgs theory with a gauge group $SU(4)$ minimally broken to $SO(4)$ by a scalar field in the second-rank symmetric representation.
 We find that this framework provides enough room for the Higgs field to populate a large vacuum manifold, resulting in various kinds of monopole, all while still being tractable enough for explicit computation.
-In Sec. \ref{Review} a summary of the required monopole theory is provided, and Sec. \ref{Formalism} establishes mathematical conventions and necessary formulae.
-Section \ref{Embeddings} elaborates on the general method used for classifying $su(2)$ embeddings \cite{Lorente1972}.
-In Sec. \ref{Symmetric Representation} we establish how the symmetric representation transforms under such embeddings, so that the vacuum state can be decomposed in Sec. \ref{Symmetry Breaking}.
-Section \ref{Asymptotic Fields} outlines the expressions for the scalar field configuration asymptotically, which in turn provide boundary conditions for the field equations proposed in Sec. \ref{Field Equations}.
-Finally, we present numerical results in Sec. \ref{Numerical Results}, and discuss their significance in Sec. \ref{Conclusions}.
+In Sec. \ref{Review} a summary of the required monopole theory is provided, and Sec. \ref{Mathematical Framework} establishes mathematical conventions and necessary formulae..
+In Sec. \ref{Vacuum Decomposition} we establish how the symmetric representation transforms under such embeddings, so that the vacuum state can be decomposed providing boundary conditions for the field equations in Sec. \ref{Field Equations}.
+We present numerical results in Sec. \ref{Numerical Results}.
+Having computed the various monopoles masses we discuss their stability in Sec. \ref{Stability}.
+Finally we comment on how our results may relate to duality in Sec. \ref{Duality} and summarize our results in Sec. \ref{Conclusion}.
+The asymptotic fields in matrix form are provided in an Appendix.